hsutter/cppfront/README.md

 # cppfront

-<image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/189203090-bbf2eea0-83e5-4962-b2da-f81224152dcb.png"> A personal experimental C++ Syntax 2 -> Syntax 1 compiler, aimed at exploring whether there's a way we can evolve C++ itself to become 10x simpler, safer, and more toolable.

 Copyright (c) Herb Sutter

 See [License](LICENSE)

+<image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/189203090-bbf2eea0-83e5-4962-b2da-f81224152dcb.png"> Cppfront is a personal experimental compiler from an experimental C++ 'syntax 2' -> today's 'syntax 1.'
+It's aimed at exploring whether there's a way we can evolve C++ itself to become 10x simpler, safer, and more toolable, if we had an alternate C++ syntax which would be free of backward source compatibility constraints.

+I'm sharing this work because I hope to start a public conversation about what could be possible _**within C++**_’s own evolution to rejuvenate C++, now that we have C++20 and soon C++23 to build upon.
+This compiler is currently still hilariously incomplete (e.g., as of this writing, there's no support for classes!).
+Don't contemplate any real use yet. :) And this is my own project; I am not speaking for any company or for the ISO C++ committee, though whenever parts of this do pan out I intend to keep bringing them to ISO C++ as evolution proposals.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-# What is this project?
+## What is this project?

 This a personal project for my own use and experimentation, to learn some things, prove out some concepts, and share some ideas.
-As parts may work out, I'll continue to bring those results to ISO C++ as proposals: I did most of this design work in 2015-16, and since then every evolution proposal paper I've brought to ISO C++, and every conference talk I've given, has come from this work and just been presented as a standalone proposal under today's syntax, to help validate and refine that part of the design.
+As parts may work out, I'll continue to bring those results to ISO C++ as proposals: I did most of this design work in 2015-16, and since then every evolution proposal paper I've brought to ISO C++, and every conference talk I've given, has come from this work — just presented as a standalone proposal under today's syntax to help validate and refine one part of the design, then  another, then another.
 This cppfront compiler is a step to bring them together under an alternative 'syntax 2' for C++, that will let me try out broader coordinated improvements free of concerns about breaking any existing code.

-I'm sharing this work because I hope to start a conversation about what could be possible _**within C++**_’s own evolution to rejuvenate C++.
-This compiler is currently still hilariously incomplete (e.g., as of this writing, there's no support for classes!).
-Don't contemplate any real use yet. :)

 This is one of many experiments going on across the industry looking at ways to accomplish a major C++ evolution.
+Several of those other experiments' designers have seen this 'syntax 2' work privately over the past 5-6 years, and if they found parts of this useful in their own experiments then I think that's great, we should learn from each other and learn together.

 What makes this experiment different from the others?
 Two main things...

-## 1) This is about C++, not about something else
+### 1) This is about C++, not about something else

 <image align="right" width="150" src="https://user-images.githubusercontent.com/1801526/188887745-23e0c3a0-3ea7-4589-993c-f54fe662b107.png"> For me, ISO C++ is the best tool in the world today to write the programs I want and need.